Marbury Country Park

 Marbury Country Park is a country park in Cheshire, England.
 It lies in the heart of Northwich Community Woodlands, an integral part of the Mersey Forest.
 Former industrial land is gradually being transformed to create a rich and green environment stretching from Marbury to Northwich.

 Many of the features of the Country Park, including the lime avenues and the arboretum, are a legacy of the days when Marbury was a grand estate.
 The last Marbury Hall, built in the 1850s, was a fine-looking house modelled on the French chateau at Fontainebleau, with an imposing carriage drive entrance.

-Originally owned by the Smith-Barry family, the hall became a country club in the 1930s, and then a P.O.W. camp during the Second World War.
-After this the hall served as a hostel for ICI employees during its considerable post-war expansion and some of the P.O.W. camp huts persisted as accommodation for the workforce.
-By the 1960s the hall had fallen into disrepair and had to be demolished.
+Originally owned by the Smith-Barry family, the hall became a country club in the 1930s, and then a POW camp during WWII.
+After this the hall served as a hostel for ICI employees during its considerable post-war expansion and some of the POW camp huts persisted as accommodation for the workforce.
+By the 1960s the hall had fallen into disrepair and was demolished.
 The history of the hall was told in a community play in 2002.

 The Friends of Anderton and Marbury (FOAM) are a group involved with looking after both parks and organising walks, talks, conservation tasks and events.